oracle/node-oracledb/doc/api.md

 Continuity](#appcontinuity), and [Oracle Net Services][37] settings can all help high availability, often without the application being aware of any issue.

-Note scalability-reducing issues such as firewalls terminating idle connections can be hidden by automatic connection re-establishment features.
-It is recommended to use [AWR][62] to check the connection rate, and fix underlying causes.

 For application high availability, use a [connection pool](#connpooling).
 Pools provide immediately available connections.
-Also the internal pool implementation supports a number of Oracle Database high availability features.
+Also the internal pool implementation supports a number of Oracle Database high availability features for planned and unplanned database instance downtime.
+Use a [fixed size pool](#conpoolsizing) to avoid connection storms.

+Configuring TCP timeouts can help avoid application hangs if there is a network failure.
+[FAN](#connectionfan) is also useful.

+Oracle Net options may be useful for high availability and performance tuning.
+Connection establishment timeouts can be [set](#dbcalltimeouts).
+The database's `listener.ora` file can have [`RATE_LIMIT`][133] and [`QUEUESIZE`][134] parameters that can help handle connection storms.
+In the bigger picture, Oracle Net can be used to configure database service settings, such as for failover using [Oracle RAC][183] or a standby database.

+[Database Resident Connection Pooling (DRCP)](#drcp) may be useful to reduce load on a database host.
+It can also help reduce connection time when a number of Node.js processes are used to scale up an application.

+Finally, applications should always check for execution errors, and perform appropriate application-specific recovery.

+#### <a name="connectionpremclose"></a> 15.9.1 Preventing Premature Connection Closing

+When connections are idle, external timeouts may disconnect them from the database.
+This can impact scalability, cause connection storms, and lead to application errors when invalid connections are attempted to be used.

 There are three components to a node-oracledb connection:

   1. The memory structure in node-oracledb that is returned by a `getConnection()` call.
 It may be stored in a connection pool.

   2. The underlying network connection between the Oracle Client libraries and the database.